mancili/QuICSeedR/README.md

 ## Citation

-If you use QuICAnalysis in your research, please cite it as follows:
+If you use QuICSeedR in your research, please cite it as follows:

 ```
 Li, M. (2024).
-QuICAnalysis: Data analysis for fluorophore-assisted seed amplification assays.
-R package version 0.1.0. https://github.com/mancili/QuICAnalysis
+QuICSeedR: Data analysis for fluorophore-assisted seed amplification assays.
+R package version 0.1.0. https://github.com/mancili/QuICSeedR
 ```

 ## Contact